-Birdwatching Weekend Holiday on the Isle of Wight
+Wildlife & Birdwatching Holiday on the Isle of Wight

-Join your weekend leader, Dave Fairlamb, of Natural Links. for a birdwatching break packed with the best of autumn birds as we visit some of the top nature reserves and birdwatching sites on the Isle of Wight.
+Join your Natural Links leader, Dave Fairlamb, for a natural break packed with the best of autumn wildlife for all nature lovers, as we visit some of the top nature reserves and wildlife sites on the Isle of Wight.

-The wide range of habitats on this stunning Island and the surrounding shores and seas off the south coast of England provide fantastic birdwatching with a wonderful array of species; Geese, diving and dabbling Ducks, Waders, Birds of Prey, Divers and Grebes, Herons and Egrets, Larks, Finches and Buntings and Woodland Birds.
+The wide range of habitats on this stunning Island and the surrounding shores and seas off the south coast of England provide fantastic birdwatching with a wonderful array of species; Wildfowl, Waders, Birds of Prey, Seabirds, Herons and Egrets, Larks, Finches and Buntings and many other migratory species.

 Guests arrive at Garlic Farm Accommodation from 2pm onwards.

-Afternoon: Join your leader, Dave Fairlamb, from 3.30-5pm, for an optional stroll and relaxed birdwatching around the mixed woodlands and farmland of our base for the weekend, Mersley Farm.
+Afternoon: Join your leader, Dave Fairlamb, from 4-6pm, for a stroll and relaxed nature walk around the mixed woodlands and farmland of our base for the weekend, Mersley Farm.
 The farm woodlands are also one of the best places on the island to see Red Squirrels.

-Morning: Breakfast followed by Site visits to Brading Marshes RSPB Reserve and Bembridge Harbour.
+Morning: Breakfast at 9am followed by Site Visit to Brading Marshes RSPB Reserve and Bembridge Harbour

-Brading Marshes has been an RSPB Reserve since 2001 and the reedbeds now host Bittern, Marsh Harrier, Water Rail and Cetti's Warbler as well as a growing number of Egrets.
-It lies adjacent to Bembridge Harbour, one of the main sites for Mediterranean Gulls in autumn and there is a constant exchange of wildfowl and waders between the sites dependant on tides.
+Brading Marshes has been an RSPB Reserve since 2001 and the reedbeds now host Bittern, Marsh Harrier and Water Rail as well as a growing number of Egrets.
+The marsh lies adjacent to Bembridge Harbour, one of the main sites for Mediterranean Gulls in autumn and there is a constant exchange of wildfowl and waders between the sites dependant on tides.
 Cetti's Warblers sing virtually all year round in the reedbeds and the pools often hold Black-tailed Godwit, Green Sandpiper and Greenshank.
 The sheltered paths by the lagoons are hot spots for butterflies, dragonflies and damselflies.

-Afternoon: Site visits to Seaview, Puckpool Point and Ryde Sands
+Afternoon: Site visits to Culver Cliff and Bembridge Down

-The tariff for `Autumn Birds of the Wild-Isle':
+The tariff for `Autumn Birds & Wildlife of Wight 2022':